moust/silex-cache-service-provider/README.md

 ## Parameters

 - **cache.options**: Array of cache options.
-These options are available:
-⋅⋅- **driver**: The database driver to use, defaults to pdo_mysql.
+    - **driver**: The database driver to use, defaults to pdo_mysql.
 Can be any of: `apc`, `array`, `file`, `memcache`.
-⋅⋅- **cache_dir**: Only relevant for `file` cache driver, specifies the path to the cache directory ⋅⋅- **memcache**: Only relevant for `memcache` cache driver, provide the Memcache instance to use.
+    - **cache_dir**: Only relevant for `file` cache driver, specifies the path to the cache directory
+    - **memcache**: Only relevant for `memcache` cache driver, provide the Memcache instance to use.
 If not defined, a default Memcache object will be instanciated.
 See the Memcache documentation for additional informations : [PHP: Memcache::connect - Manual](http://www.php.net/manual/en/memcache.connect.php)

 ## Registering